top of page

 Need Financial Help? - Apply for KidSport

-KidSport enables eligible Western Australian children to participate in community sport by offering them financial assistance of up to $150 per calendar year towards club fees.
+KidSport enables eligible Western Australian children aged 5 to 18 years to participate in community sport by offering them financial assistance of up to $300 per calendar year towards club fees.

 To be eligible for KidSport applicants must be